 Soup

-- In a large Dutch oven over medium heat, add oil and heat until sizzling.
-Add onion and jalapeno and cook until softened (about 5 minutes).
+• To a large Dutch oven over medium heat, add oil.
+When hot, add onion and jalapeno and cook until softened (about 5 minutes).

-- Add chicken, black beans, sweet corn, tomatoes, chilis, chicken broth, lime juice, cumin, chili powder, and salt.
+• Add chicken, black beans, corn, tomatoes, chilis, chicken broth, lime juice, cumin, chili powder, and salt.

-- Spoon soup into individual serving bowls, and top with tortilla chips, sour cream, cheese, and cilantro.
+• Spoon soup into individual serving bowls, and top with tortilla strips, sour cream, cheese, and cilantro.

 Did you make this recipe?